clubitus/audiostat/README.md

    ![Defender Bypass Screenshot](Readme-assets/Screenshot_7.png "Defender Bypass")

-8. This should be what you see when you run the program.
+8. This should be what you see when you run the program (different title and artist OBVIOUSLY).
 Now if you play a new media, the OBS source should display the name and the artist.

    ![Program Running Screenshot](Readme-assets/Screenshot_8.png "Program Running")